My Migraine Condition

 Conclusion

 I have a history of believing a treatment works for my migraine headaches but later deciding it does not work.
 I followed this pattern with magnesium, sumatriptan, Nurtec, propranolol, and topiramate.
-Currently, I do not know that any treatments have helped my condition.
 Now that I have followed this pattern multiple times, I am very skeptical when someone says a treatment helped their chronic condition.

 Click here to go to the index page of my website